alxrnz2/ERC1155-with-EIP2981-for-OpenSea/README.md

 }
 ```

-The `if` addition above automatically approves a token owner's listing on OpenSea without requiring the owner to pay gas fees for the approval transaction.
-If you'd like to add additional marketplace addresses, you can use the `||` operator ("or" operator in Solidity) to add those marketplace addresses to the `if` statement.
+The `if` addition automatically approves a token owner's OpenSea listing without requiring the owner to pay gas fees for an approval transaction.
+If you'd like to add additional marketplace addresses, you can use `||` operators ("or" operator in Solidity) to add those addresses to the `if` statement.

 #### Meta-transactions in `ParkPics.sol` via import of `ContextMixin.sol`
 ```